 The New Blue Bag has a major impact on the underlying recycling chain.
 Not only do we require more capacity, but the composition of the PMD is also changing drastically, with lots of new packagings and materials making the sorting process far more complex.
 This is why the PMD sorting centres had to be totally modernised.

 On the basis of an extensive call for tenders, Fost Plus selected five partners to build the sorting centres for the New Blue Bag.
-Four of the five sorting centres are now fully operational: Indaver (Willebroek), Prezero (Evergem), Valtris (Couillet) and Val’Up (Mons).
-Construction on the final sorting centre, Sitel in Liège, began in November 2021.
-This is scheduled to be operational by the end of 2022.
-Approximately 90% of the packaging that we collect via the New Blue Bag is already being processed in these new sorting centres.
+The five new sorting centres are now fully operational: Indaver (Willebroek), Prezero (Evergem), Sitel (Engis), Valtris (Charleroi) and Val’Up (Ghlin).

 They also provide the necessary flexibility to be able to further refine and expand the collection scenarios in the future.
-For instance, since 1 January 2022, metal spray cans have also been accepted in the PMD bag.
-Previously, only food and cosmetics spray cans were allowed in the PMD.
+Since the start of 2023, opaque PET packaging has been sorted as a separate flow, alongside colourless, blue and coloured PET bottles.
+For the drinks capsules – which have been allowed with PMD since the start of 2023 – an extra eddy current separator was implemented to pick up small aluminium packaging as well.
 As recycling technologies and markets develop, the New Blue Bag can be opened up further to additional packaging.

 Indaver, Prezero, Sitel, Valtris, Val’Up